 This is a fairly recent multi-channel USB audio interface.
 I think there’s a distinction between the “Presonus 1824c” and “Presonus Studio 1824c” ?
 Not sure.
+The PCB (and internal software naming) calls this generation “nemesis”; the 1824 (without ‘c’ sufix) would be “dante”.

 Repair #